 TransLink is committed to making cycling comfortable, safe, and convenient for everyone.
 We’re doing this by providing funding for municipal bike routes and cycling amenities, providing cycling maps, developing an integrated regional strategy, and making it easy to connect with our transit services by bicycle.

 Let’s Ride!
 Is our newest initiative highlighting all of TransLink’s existing and upcoming resources and programs around cycling.
 As the region evolves and roads become increasingly congested, we look to find ways to encourage our customers to mix cycling into their commuting routine.
-Our goal is to make Metro Vancouver even more cycling-friendly than ever in 2021.
+Our goal is to make Metro Vancouver even more cycling-friendly than ever.

 Current Cycling Initiatives